Oceanfront Hotels Near Fort Fisher, NC

 ADA Rooms → Includes accessible amenities like a folding shower bench and bathroom rails

-History of Fort Fisher: Ghosts, Nature & Romance
+Guide To Fort Fisher: Ghosts, Nature & Romance

-The Fort Fisher State Historic Site and Recreation Area sits on the west side of U.S. Highway 421.
+The Fort Fisher State Historic Site and Recreation Area sit on the west side of U.S. Highway 421.
 This National Historic Landmark was the largest of the Confederacy’s earthwork fortifications during the Civil War.
 Unlike fortifications built of brick and mortar, Fort Fisher was made mostly of earth and sand, making it ideal for absorbing the shock of heavy explosives.

 Indeed, Fort Fisher was known as the last trading stronghold of the South.
 Virtually impossible to defeat, the fort protected vital trading routes, allowing the port of Wilmington to remain open and blockade runners to bring supplies to Robert E Lee’s army.
 The fort finally fell in January of 1865 during a massive amphibious assault by Union forces, cutting off the last Confederate supply line from the sea.
 After Fort Fisher fell, the Civil War was soon over.
 During World War II, the fort was used again, this time as an important training site for anti-aircraft and coastal artillery defenses.